nv-morpheus/morpheus-experimental/log-sequence-ad/README.md

 1.0

 ### Model Overview
 The model is a sequence binary classifier trained with vector representation of log sequence of BGL dataset.
 The task is to identify abnormal log sequence of alerts from sequence of normally generated logs.
+This work is based on the model developed in the works of [[2](https://ieeexplore.ieee.org/document/9671642),[3](https://github.com/hanxiao0607/InterpretableSAD)], for further detail refer the paper and associated code at the reference link.

 ### Model Architecture
 LSTM binary classifier with word2vector embedding input.